 The majority of her works are created digitally using a Monoprice on-screen tablet setup through Photoshop.
 However, she does also create works using traditional mediums including her personal favorites such as croquil pen and ink, scratchboard, acrylic and oil paints, and others.

-Using my computer and a Wacom tablet, I like to create worlds as I see in my head.
-Many times, I end up bordering on sci-fi or fantasy, given my penchant for science as well as science fiction.
-My subjects most normally are space, spacemen, extraterrestrial worlds, androids, fantastical beings or creatures, and dark subjects.
-I tend to lean more towards dark, strange, or downright weird concepts and stories; I am inexplicably drawn towards depictions of dark-beautiful romance – the kind you know doesn’t end well.
+Aimee likes to create worlds and stories based on what she sees in her head.
+More often than not, the images she ends up creating may be or border on sci-fi or fantasy subjects, as she has a penchant for science and science fiction.
+Her most common subjects are space, extraterrestrial worlds, fantastical beings, creatures, and ominous, off-putting subjects.
+She tends to lean more towards dark, strange, or downright weird concepts and stories; she is inexplicably drawn towards depictions of dark-beautiful romance – the kind that usually doesn’t end well.

-In addition to drawing and writing, I also enjoy many kinds of music, dabble on guitar and bass, and enjoy collecting bugs as well as other strange and abnormal oddities.
-I like cars and animals, and dislike coffee and chocolate flavored iced cream.
+In addition to drawing and writing, she also enjoys many kinds of music, dabbles on guitar and bass, and enjoys collecting insects as well as other strange and abnormal oddities.
+She likes cars and animals, and dislikes coffee and chocolate flavored ice cream.

 Aimee can also be found on Facebook, Instagram, Google+, and Twitter.
 Aimee has prints and products for sale through Storenvy, RedBubble, DeviantART, and Society6.
 Aimee is also available for projects and commission, just send her an email.